Clubs and Organizations Directory

 between the individual organizations.

-The National Society of Collegiate Scholars aims to honor, inspire, and engage its members, and offers benefits including scholarships, leadership development, travel opportunities and career resources.
+The National Society of Collegiate Scholars is the nation's premiere honor organization for high achieving students.
+Membership is based on grade point average and class standing, and is by invitation only.
+NSCS aims to honor inspire and engage its members, and offers benefits including scholarships, leadership development, travel opportunities and career resources.

 Northridge Creative Writing Circle